 If you are getting benefits, these may be affected if there are changes to:

 - the income, savings or property of a partner who lives with you

-- the people who live in your home and their financial situations
+- the people who live with you and their financial situations

 - where you live